lyonisaac/categorization-crafters/README.md

 # Categorization Crafters

-A modern web application for creating and managing categorization rules using React, TypeScript, and shadcn/ui.
+A modern web application for creating and managing YNAB transaction categorization rules using React, TypeScript, and shadcn/ui.

 ## Features